 For another great veggie pizza, check out our favorite pizza recipe below!

 Every night can be pizza night, if you ask me.
 Just throw whatever vegetable leftovers you have on there and enjoy!

 Combine the water, yeast, and sugar in a bowl.
 Rest for 5 minutes.

 Add the yeast mixture and knead until you get a soft ball.

 Place in a bowl and cover.
 Let rise for 30 minutes.

 Divide the dough and form pizzas.

 Top the pizzas with sauce and vegetables, cook for 15 minutes on the pizza stone.

 It can be tough to get kids pumped about the benefits of eating vegetables, but there are ways to make them delicious!
 You may even want to go shopping together to find items that everyone will enjoy.

-Do you have some tips for getting kids to eat vegetables?
-Please share them with us on FamilyApp!
+Do you have some tips for getting kids to eat veggies?
+Share them with your loved ones on FamilyApp!
 While it may require some patience, the health benefits of this food group are worth it.